top of page

 2. Fill the form with as much information as possible.

-3. Contact a law enforcement agency or County Children Protective Services to make the report.
+3. Contact a law enforcement agency and County Children Protective Services to make the report.

 4. Ask for the intake person's name, I.D. or badge number, agency, address, and where and how to send the report.

-5. Send the report to the agency you made the report to.
+5. Send the report to the agency you made the report to, within 36 hours after making the report..

 Contact the Office of Child and Youth Protection for assistance at 909) 475-5127 or (909) 475-5129.